Addy81/lrg_project/README.md

 ## Project Brief

 ### User Requirements
-The user requirements were provided during the practical sessions, and were flexible, with the main aim to be able to parse LRG XML files, and extract exon locations from these.
+The user requirements provided during the practical sessions were that the application could:

-### Minimum Viable Product
 - Parse LRG XML files
 - Extract Exon locations